Health and Safety Engineer Resume Examples

 - Highlight problem-solving skills and ability to implement safety measures.

-- Use numbers to showcase impacts, like percentage improvements or successful audits.
+- Use numbers to showcase impacts, like TRIR reductions, LTI-free days, or cost savings.

 - Focus on industry-specific jargon to appeal to hiring managers.